-A V3C bitstream track shall use VolumetricVisualSampleEntry with a sample entry type of 'vdm1' or 'vdmg'.
+A V3C bitstream track uses VolumetricVisualSampleEntry with a sample entry type of 'vdm1' or 'vdmg'.

-The V3C bitstream sample entry with a sample entry type 'vdm1' and 'vdmg' shall contain a V3CConfigurationBox as defined in subclause 7.2.1 containing the V3C bitstream’s decoding specific information, and a BaseMeshConfigurationBox containing base mesh decoder configuration and intializaiton information.
+The V3C bitstream sample entry with a sample entry type 'vdm1' and 'vdmg' shall contain a V3CConfigurationBox as defined in subclause 7.2.1 containing the V3C bitstream’s decoding specific information, and a BaseMeshConfigurationBox containing base mesh decoder configuration and initializaiton information.
 A ACDisplacementConfigurationBox may be present.

-When a V3C bitstream contains video sub-bitstream(s) of V3C components, the corresponding video decoder configuration box(es), as defined in ISO/IEC 14496-15, are present in the V3C bitstream sample entry to signal the 2D video decoder configuration and initialization information for decoding video-based V3C components.
+One or more video configuration boxes, as defined in ISO/IEC 14496-15, can be present in a V3C bitstream sample entry to signal the video decoder configuration and initialization information for the V3C video components.

+— When only one video configuration box is present in a sample entry, the corresponding 2D video decoder configuration and initialization information is applied to all V3C video components and a DecoderConfigurationMappingBox shall not be present in the sample entry.

+— Otherwise, when more than one video configuration boxes are present in a sample entry, a DecoderConfigurationMappingBox shall be present in the sample entry.

 The following restrictions shall apply to the V3C bitstream sample entry with a sample entry type 'vdm1' and 'vdmg':